ataberkkahraman/ataberkkahraman/README.md

 ---

 ## Conclusion
-At the conclusion of the project, I aim to determine which lifestyle factors most significantly influence my Bench Press performance.
-Insights gained can help refine my fitness and nutrition strategies for continued improvement.
-This project will also serve as a practical demonstration of the application of data science in tracking and optimizing personal fitness progress.
+By the end of this project, I hope to identify which lifestyle factors have the greatest impact on my Bench Press performance.
+The insights I gain will help me fine-tune my fitness and nutrition strategies to keep making progress.
+Beyond that, this project will also showcase how data science can be used to track and optimize personal fitness goals in a practical, real-world setting.